-New Castle County Head Start, Inc. is a federally funded program designed to serve children ages 3 to 5 from low-income families including children with disabilities.
+New Castle County Head Start, Inc. is a federally funded program designed to serve pregnant women and children ages birth to 5 years from income eligible families including children with disabilities.
 The Head Start program allocates a majority of the program's slots to families whose incomes fall at or below the federal poverty guidelines.
 Head Start is permitted to serve a small percentage of families whose incomes exceed the guidelines.

 - age of the child

 - categorical eligibility such as foster care status or homelessness.

 The Early Head Start home-based program serves pregnant women and children ages birth to 3 years.
 Enrollment is available year round if:

 - the pregnant mother intends to enroll her child (the pregnant mother is counted as 2 for the purposes of determining eligibility) and

 - the child is under 3 years of age.

 The Head Start program serves children ages 3 to 5 years.
 Enrollment for both the part day and full day programs is available year round.